ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     hits for the pair components still will be reported.

     Paired reads have one ID per pair.
-Individual reads in this case do not have ID, although report provides info which component(s) of the pair produce the hit.
+Individual reads in this case do not have individual ID, although report provides info which component(s) of the pair produce the hit.

 OPTIONS

 Service options
     --help
     -h          Print help to stdout, finish parsing commandline, and then